clicon/clixon/doc/startup.md

 ## Background

-This document describes the startup mechanism of the Clixon backend daemon from a configuration point-of-view.
-The startup behaviour has evolved and this document describes the Clixon 3.10 version and supports the following features:
+This document describes the configuration startup mechanism of the Clixon backend.
+This document describes the mechanism of Clixon version 3.10 which supports the following features:
-* A _startup_ XML or JSON configuration
+* Loading of a "startup" XML or JSON configuration
-* Loading of additional XML
+* Loading of "extra" XML.
-* _Detection_ of in-compatible XML and yang models.
+* Detection of in-compatible XML and Yang models in the startup configuration.
-* When in-compatible XML is loaded, an _upgrade_ callback is invoked enabling for automated XML upgrade.
+* An upgrade callback when in-compatible XML is encountered
-* A _failsafe_ mode allowing a user to repair the startup on errors or failed validation.
+* A "failsafe" mode allowing a user to repair the startup on errors or failed validation.

 ## Operation

-The backend daemon goes through the following approximate phases on startup:
-1. Determine startup _mode_, one of none, init, startup or running
-2. Startup _configuration_ is loaded, syntax-checked, validated and committed.
-3. _Extra-xml_ is loaded.
-4. If failures are detected, a _failsafe_ mode is entered.

 ### Modes

 When the Clixon backend starts, it can start in one of four modes:
-* _none_: No databases are touched - the system starts and loads existing running database without validation or commits.
-* _init_: Similar to none, bit the running databsae is cleared before loading
 * _startup_: The configuration is loaded from a persistent `startup` database.
 This database is loaded, validated and committed into the running database.
-* _running_: Similar to startup, but instead the `running` database is used as persistent database.
+* _running_: Similar to startup, but instead the `running` database is used as persistent database.*
+_none_: No databases are touched - the system starts and loads existing running database without validation or commits.
+This is mostly a debug option.
+* _init_: Similar to none, but the running database is cleared before loading

 ### Startup configuration